linda-seiter/cmsc115_2252/week3/week3_lesson.md

 ## Week 3 - Equivalence Partitioning, Boundary Value Analysis, Decision Table Testing

-Suppose a program reads in an integer and prints whether it is negative, neutral, or positive.
-It is not feasible to test the program with every possible integer value, so a subset of integers must be selected for testing.
+It is not feasible to test a program with every possible input value, so a subset of values must be selected.
-How do we pick a set of input values that might be effective in finding bugs?

-This lesson introduces three popular specification-based (opaque-box) testing techniques designed to reduce the total number of test cases to a finite set, while still managing to cover the functional requirements.
+This lesson introduces three popular specification-based (opaque-box) testing techniques designed to reduce the total number of test cases to a finite set while striving to cover the functional requirements.

 - Equivalence Class Partitioning (ECP)
 - Boundary Value Analysis (BVA)